 I empathize with Neil and this condescending ‘You’re just the techie’ brush-off from management.
 It also raises much more serious concern: Why would management’s first response to serious business problems be to bring in outside consultants to handle it?
 Isn’t that their job?
 Was management basically they cannot effectively address on their own the issues that Neil Raden’s BI solution had identified?

 In short, if you’re involved with BI, you may have as good or even better insight into what is going on in the company, but you clearly lack the portfolio to do anything about it…

-Many years ago I spoke with the founder of a start-up medical device company.
-He told me that in order for a medical diagnostic system to be successful, a course of treatment has to also exist.
-For example, he explained that (at the time) there was no course of treatment to reverse the effects of osteoporosis; therefore, existing medical devices to measure bone density were of relatively nominal value or benefit.
-In other words, once the data (i.e., substantial bone density loss) is uncovered, there was no corrective action for the patient to take.
-(Today, thankfully, this is no longer the case.)
+Many years ago I spoke with the founder of a start-up medical device company, who told me that in order for a new medical diagnostic system to be successful, a course of treatment must also exist.
+He explained, for example, recently developed medical devices detecting bone density loss were of relatively benefit because (at that time) there was no effective corrective treatment for the patient to take (today, thankfully, that is no longer the case).

 The good news for practitioners and developers of BI/DW technology is there are indeed plenty of “courses of treatment” to reverse the effects of low employee morale, high turnover, inventory snafus, poor customer service, etc. These courses of treatment, however, require strong leadership dedicated to rolling up their sleeves, and actively using BI tools as part of a culture of data-informed decision-making.